 - Go to the appropriate catalog and follow Facebook’s instructions.

-- Every catalog needs to have a feed URL with the username and password to access the feed from the provider.
+- Every catalog needs to have a feed URL with a username and password to access the feed from the provider.

 - The best practice is to have 1 catalog per market.
 For example, you would have a separate catalog and corresponding feed for each country.